riteshpen/Diabeties_Prediction/README.md

 <img width="354" alt="Screenshot 2024-08-03 at 9 50 12 AM" src="https://github.com/user-attachments/assets/eef6f4ca-bbec-4a74-9a93-60595fd5d6a4">

-Once I saved the trained model then I ran a Python Flask Server and a html and js file for users to test.
+Once I saved the trained model, I ran a Python Flask Server and an HTML and JS file for users to test the trained model.

 ## Contributing